adamranieri/2301-ReactNative/java/oop.md

 - Multiple Inheritance (NOT ALLOWED IN JAVA*) - one class extending many parents
 - Hybrid (NOT ALLOWED IN JAVA) - combination of multiple and hierarchical
 - Key Takeaway: One class cannot inherit multiple parents
+- The exception to the Multiple and Hybrid rules is that we can implement multiple interfaces
+    - We just have to implement all abstract methods we get from every interface (unless the class that's implementing is abstract)
+    - See Flying Fish Example (Tuesday.OOP.Inheritance.interfaces)

 ### Polymorphism
 #### Run-Time (Dynamic) Polymorphism